cdalitz/lute-manuscripts/README.md

-Running the web based frontend requires installation and configuration of the respective software on a Linux system, which is described in the follwoing sections.
+Running the web based frontend requires installation and configuration of the respective software on a Linux system, which is described in the following sections.
 A debian based Linux system is assumed, e.g. Ubuntu.
 A dollar sign in command lines stands for the shell prompt.

 ### Software incipit generation

-Most required software comes with Ubuntu, so that you can install it over its package manger with
+Most required software comes with Ubuntu, so that you can install it over its package manager with

     $ sudo apt install ghostscript ps2eps dvisvgm imagemagick